rails/rails/guides/source/threading_and_code_execution.md

 The above are the entry points to the framework, so they are responsible for ensuring their respective threads are protected, and deciding whether a reload is necessary.
-Other components only need to use the Executor when they spawn additional threads.
+Most other components only need to use the Executor when they spawn additional threads.

 ### Configuration